Apple Publishes Human Rights Policy in Response to Shareholders - The Mac Observer

 We believe that dialogue and engagement are the best ways to work toward building a better world.
 In keeping with the UN Guiding Principles, where national law and international human rights standards differ, we follow the higher standard.
 Where they are in conflict, we respect national law while seeking to respect the principles of internationally recognized human rights.

 In other words, the policy is toothless.
 Apple already has a good record of respecting human rights, receiving a score of 100 from the Human Rights Campaign in its latest Corporate Equality Index.
-In spite of this high score, Apple must follow the laws of the countries in which it operates, including authoritarian countries like China.
+In spite of this high score, Apple must follow the laws of the countries in which it operates, including authoritarian countries like China, something which is already did before publishing this policy.

 In July, Apple faced criticism for its response to the China-Hong Kong tensions.
 Tech companies like Facebook, Google, Microsoft, and Twitter said they wouldn’t respond to user data requests Hong Kong law enforcement.
 At the time, Apple said it was “assessing the new law” without taking a stance.